nickmalleson/SmartBuilding-master/README.md

 'database.db' must be created using sqlite3.
 Install sqlite3.
 Then, from the command line, enter:

-    sqlite3 TARGET_DIRECTORY\database.db < PATH_TO_FILE\create_database.sql
+    sqlite3 TARGET_DIRECTORY\database.db < TARGET_DIRECTORY\create_database.sql

-Replace TARGET_DIRECTORY and PATH_TO_FILE the directory containing 'create_database.sql'.
+Replace TARGET_DIRECTORY with the directory containing 'create_database.sql'.

 You can then use 'database.py' to insert data into the empty 'database.db', using 'scraper.py' to collect the data.
-Depending on the flags when the file is run, you can populate the database from the time the sensors were turned on, from a specific time point, or just add the most recent readings.
+Depending on the flags you input when the file is run, you can populate the database from the time the sensors were turned on, from a specific time point, or just add the most recent readings.

 Navigate to the directory containing 'database.db' and database.py.
 To insert all available data enter: